Flaming pizza chain Hell takes fireworks off its menu following customer concern

 "There's always been that risk with fireworks and we've always had a bit of feedback about it but it does seem to be growing a lot.
 We've decided we can't ignore it, we have to listen to our customers and what people want from our company."

-For the past consecutive three years the fireworks week has been its a record sales week for the company, including the one that it just had, Cummings said.
+For the past consecutive three years the fireworks week had been one of record sales for the company, including the one that it just had, Cummings said.

 "It is a significant revenue boost which obviously we'll miss but we're balancing it up with the general mood of the public."